yurovsky/yurovsky.github.io/_posts/2016-10-07-spidev-linux-devices.md

     buggy DT: spidev listed directly in DT

 and it was introduced by [this patch](http://www.spinics.net/lists/linux-spi/msg03301.html).
-This is quite unfortunate but easy to work around, through I would argue that it's counter to the point of the `spidev` driver to begin with: after all we're describing hardware that we're talking to from user space and there's no need to describe it in the device tree, this just creates extra work.
+This is quite unfortunate but easy to work around, though I would argue that it's counter to the point of the `spidev` driver to begin with: after all we're describing hardware that we're talking to from user space and there's no need to describe it in the device tree, this just creates extra work.